click on photo to go back

 Florenz Ames in "The Hardy Boys: The Mystery of the Applegate Treasure" (1956) with Tim Considine and Tommy Kirk.
 Florenz Ames appeared in one of the first serialized stories on Walt Disney’s "Mickey Mouse Club", prancing around waving cutlasses as old man Silas Applegate in "The Hardy Boys: The Mystery of the Applegate Treasure"

-Above: Florenz Ames in The Hardy Boys: The Mystery of the Applegate Treasure (1956) with Tim Considine and Tommy Kirk.
+Above: Florenz Ames in The Hardy Boys: The Mystery of the Applegate Treasure (ABC, 1956) with Tim Considine and Tommy Kirk.

 Florenz is possibly best known as Mr. Dithers (24 episodes, Jan 4. - Jul 28.
 1957) in the short-lived (but perpetually rerun) Blondie series (NBC, Jan 4.- Sep 27.
 1957).
 This show, retelling stories and situations familiar to readers of the comic strip, lasted one year.